hl7dk/kl-gateway/input/pagecontent/StructureDefinition-klgateway-care-encounter-intro.md

 ### Scope and usage
 The Encounter may be instantiated whenever citizens and practitioners meet in a Danish municipality context.
 In this implementation guide it is only used for follow-up on conditions and interventions.
 The Encounter.type.coding attribute is thus the fixed code for "opfølgning".

 It is important in FSIII to be able to express follow-up encounters.
 In the planning state, these are documented by setting Encounter.status = "planned", and Encounter.type.coding = "opfølgning".
-When a followUp has been performed, the Encounter.status is changed to "finished".
+Encounters which are finished should not be reported hence Encounters with Encounter.status = 'finished' should not be reported and can be omitted entirely.

 Encounter.class is mandatory in FHIR.
 In this implementation guide encounter have the fixed code 'HH' home health.